-We introduce WiFo-2, a wireless foundation model developed for both channel reconstruction and diverse CSI-related tasks.
-To fully exploit its generalizable CSI representation capability, we curate LH-CSI, an unprecedented heterogeneous space-time-frequency 3D CSI dataset (Fig. \ref{fig1}a).
-LH-CSI comprises 78 sub-datasets, either coarse-grained or fine-grained, supporting tasks at different time–frequency sampling granularities.
-LH-CSI contains 11.6 billion CSI points drawn from 8 distinct sources \cite{jaeckel2014QuaDRiGa, huang2023mixed, yaman2024luvira, dichasus2021, shepard2016argoschannel, alkhateeb2019deepmimo, sionna} , covering all three acquisition modalities, namely statistical channel modeling, real-world measurements, and ray-tracing.
-It offers rich system variability across carrier frequencies from sub-6 GHz to terahertz, antenna configurations from single-antenna to massive multiple-input multiple-output (MIMO), and subcarrier counts and temporal sampling densities that span a wide range.
-The dataset further covers diverse CSI distributions, encompassing representative factory and drone scenarios as well as a wide range of user mobility speeds.
+WiFo-2 is a versatile foundation model for heterogeneous wireless systems, which generalizes across diverse scenarios, accommodates various system configurations, and supports a wide range of CSI-related wireless communication and sensing tasks through few-shot fine-tuning or even zero-shot adaptation (Fig.~\ref{fig1}a).
+For pretraining, we curated LH-CSI, an unprecedented large-scale heterogeneous space–time–frequency 3D CSI dataset, which contains 11.6 billion CSI points drawn from 8 distinct sources \cite{jaeckel2014QuaDRiGa, huang2023mixed, yaman2024luvira, dichasus2021, shepard2016argoschannel, alkhateeb2019deepmimo, sionna}, covering all three acquisition modalities, namely statistical channel modeling, real-world measurements, and ray-tracing (Fig.~\ref{fig1}b).
+It comprises 78 coarse- and fine-grained sub-datasets that support tasks with diverse time–frequency sampling granularities, each exhibiting pronounced heterogeneity in its three-dimensional shape, including different numbers of subcarriers, antennas, and temporal sampling points (Fig. \ref{fig1}c).
+In addition, LH-CSI spans frequencies from sub-6 GHz to terahertz, covers representative scenarios such as factories, unmanned aerial vehicles, and indoor and outdoor environments, and incorporates a wide range of user mobility speeds (Fig.~\ref{fig1}d-e).
 LH-CSI was partitioned into an 81\% subset as pretraining sub-datasets and a 19\% subset reserved as zero-shot generalization sub-datasets for CSI reconstruction tasks.
-Details of the LH-CSI are described in Supplementary Note 2.